Clemfrl/EleaCase/README.md

-# Welcome to MovieDB App for Elea Health !
+# Welcome to MovieDB App for my weekly challenge !

 ## About